Karrueche Tran Feud: ‘Privacy’ Singer Chris Brown Dissed In New Soulja Boy Lyrics

 Karrueche Tran’s Manager Slams Chris Brown Over Singer’s Claims That ‘Chrae’ Romance Made Ex-Girlfriend Famous

 Following those comments, Hollywood has been gearing up for a fight between Soulja Boy and Chris Brown.
 Soulja Boy was the first to get the ball rolling by enlisting the help of legendary boxer Floyd Mayweather.
-The rapper is reported to have called Mayweather not long after the fight in order to ask for his support in training for the match.
+The rapper is reported to have called Mayweather not long after the fight to ask for his support in training for the match.

 Brown has similarly called on a famous face from the boxing world for support.
 Shortly after Soulja Boy confirmed that he’d locked in Floyd Mayweather to train for the fight, 50 Cent called on Mike Tyson to support his friend Chris Brown.
 Tyson confirmed his support for Brown on Instagram, promising to teach him “every dirty trick in the book” ahead of the fight.
 What’s more, Tyson released his own diss track aimed at Soulja Boy, titled “If You Show Up’.